Sums of squares and orthogonal integral vectors: Integral Euler matrices

 \begin{proof}[Proof of Theorem~\ref{e_matrix_prop}] Put $\alpha=m+ni+pj+kq$ with real numbers $m,n,p,q$, and assume that the Euler matrix $E(\alpha)$ given in Theorem~\ref{euler_matrix} has integral entries and is primitive.
-By Lemma~\ref{e_matrix odd_norm_lem} $\Norm(\alpha) = m^2+n^2+p^2+q^2$ is an integer, and the diagonal elements of $E(\alpha)$ are integers, too.
-Taking linear combinations of these quadratic forms we get that $4m^2$, $4n^2$, $4p^2$, and $4q^2$ are all integers.
-By adding and subtracting symmetric off-diagonal elements we also obtain that all the numbers $4mn$, $4mp$, $4mq$, $4np$, $4nq$, and $4pq$ are integers as well.
-Therefore, the squarefree parts of the non-zero numbers among $4m^2, 4n^2, 4p^2$ and $4q^2$ are the same.
-Denote this common squarefree part by~$r$.
+By Lemma~\ref{e_matrix odd_norm_lem}, $\Norm(\alpha) = m^2+n^2+p^2+q^2$ is an integer, and the diagonal elements of $E(\alpha)$ are also integers.
+Taking linear combinations of these quadratic forms, we get that $4m^2$, $4n^2$, $4p^2$, and $4q^2$ are all integers.
+By adding and subtracting symmetric off-diagonal elements, we obtain that $4mn$, $4mp$, $4mq$, $4np$, $4nq$, and $4pq$ are integers as well.
+Therefore, the square-free parts of the non-zero numbers among $4m^2, 4n^2, 4p^2$, and $4q^2$ are the same.
+Denote this common square-free part by~$r$.
 The quaternion $\alpha=m+ni+pj+qk$ can be written uniquely in the form

 where $k \in \BN$, $a,b,c,d \in \BZ$, $(a,b,c,d) = 1$.
-Since the matrix $E(\alpha)$ is primitive, neither~$k$, nor the squarefree $r$ can have any odd prime divisor, and $k$ (as a power of~$2$) cannot be greater than~$2$.
-Hence both $k$ and $r$ are elements of the set $\{1,2\}$, but $k=r=2$ violates primitivity of $E(\alpha)$.
+Since the matrix $E(\alpha)$ is primitive, neither~$k$ nor the square-free $r$ can have any odd prime divisor, and $k$ (as a power of~$2$) cannot be greater than~$2$.
+Hence, both $k$ and $r$ are elements of the set $\{1,2\}$, but $k=r=2$ violates primitivity of $E(\alpha)$.
 Thus, we are left with the cases \begin{enumerate} \item[$(a)$] $k = 2$, $r = 1$; \item[$(b)$] $k = 1$, $r = 2$; \item[$(c)$] $k = r = 1$. \end{enumerate} These correspond exactly to the cases listed as $(1)$, $(2)$, and $(3)$ in Theorem~\ref{e_matrix_prop}.
-Lemma \ref{e_matrix odd_norm_lem} shows that $\Norm(\alpha)$ is an odd integer, therefore Lemma~\ref{lipschitz_not_div_8} finishes the proof of one implication of the theorem.
+Lemma \ref{e_matrix odd_norm_lem} shows that $\Norm(\alpha)$ is an odd integer.
+Therefore, Lemma~\ref{lipschitz_not_div_8} finishes the proof of one implication of the theorem.